ocean-perception/bayesian-inference/README.md

 }
 ```

+Please see the [Credits](#Credits) section at the end of this document.

 # Requirements
 Current implementation uses a small fully connected neural network (5 layers, 256 nodes per layer max).
-The GPU memory footprint is ~500MB so multiple train/predict instances can be dispatched.
+The GPU memory footprint is ~500MB so multiple train/predict instances can be dispatched at the same time.
 The minimum required system is:

 * GPU card with >1 GB
 * CUDA 10+